ggkevinnnn/Launchpad-Saver/README.md

 # Launchpad-Saver
 An MacOS app.
 Save and Recover Launchpad layout in MacOS.
 Enable Launchpad in MacOS Tahoe Beta.

+# Shit Apple disabled the launchpad totally in beta5 and later.

 # Features
 1.Save current launchpad layout in your mac and recover it at any time to avoid icons disordered caused by system bugs.
 2.Enable/Disable launchpad in MacOS Tahoe Beta (MacOS 26).